 Recycling in your place of business has several far-reaching benefits.
 While not always cost-free, recycling often costs less than solid waste disposal services and can save your company on trash hauling costs.
 In addition, consumers are more conscious than ever about where they spend their money, seeking companies that demonstrate concern for their environmental impacts.
-For many Central Ohio residents, recycling is becoming an expectation not only at home, but where they work and where they spend their money.
-As the work force in the region becomes younger, many firms also find that their potential employees want to work for companies with commitments to sustainability, community involvement, and social responsibility.
+For many Central Ohio residents, recycling is becoming an expectation at home and where they work and spend their money.
+As the workforce in the region becomes younger, many firms also find that their potential employees want to work for companies with commitments to sustainability, community involvement, and social responsibility.

 Don’t see what you need?
 Let us know.
 Contact our Program Administrator for Businesses at [email protected]